EYE PATCHES are here! Shop now!

 Here’s what you need to know about skin care pre- and post-pregnancy and when you’re pregnant, too.

-Our recommendations follow the same guidelines as The American College of Obstetricians and Gynecologists, but we also recommend discussing any skin care treatments or procedures with your OBGYN, too.
+Our recommendations follow the same guidelines as The American College of Obstetricians and Gynecologists, but we also recommend discussing any skin care treatments or procedures with your OB-GYN, too.
 Discontinue any hormonal therapy (like spironolactone), oral tetracyclines (doxycycline, minocycline) or oral isotretinoin (Accutane).

 If you’re pregnant, we advise that you stop using topical salicylic acid (more than 2%), topical tretinoin/retinol, products containing hydroquinone and products containing growth factors.